 Each year some of the capital credits the Co-op retires become unclaimed.
-Go here to search if you believe you may have some unclaimed capital credits, be sure to search the Unclaimed Capital Credits database.
+If you believe you may have unclaimed capital credits, be sure to search the Unclaimed Capital Credits database.

 The difference between a cooperative such as Coastal Electric and an investor-owned utility is that a cooperative is owned by the members it serves.
 As a member-owner, you share in the profits of the co-op.
 At the close of each fiscal year, all revenue received in excess of expenses (i.e. profits) is allocated back to the membership in the form of capital credits.
 This allocation is based on the dollar amount of electricity purchased during the same year.

 You need to know two things about capital credits in order to understand how they work for you:

 1. Allocations: Each year, you are "allocated" your portion of the previous year's profit based on the amount of electricity you purchased from Coastal Electric Cooperative (CEC) in relation to the total amount of electricity purchased by all members during the year.
 This amount is put into a "holding account" for a number of years and used by CEC to fund capital needs for items such as power line construction, transformers, trucks, inventory and other equipment.
 This is an underlying principle of the cooperative business model and is one more way we keep your electric rates as low as possible.
 This "allocation" becomes your equity in the cooperative and is maintained in a separate account assigned to you.